 - Helping people get tested

-- Asking people to self-isolate if they have COVID-19 or self-quarantine if they are a close contact of someone who has COVID-19
+- Asking people who are unvaccinated to self-isolate if they have tested positive for COVID-19 or self-quarantine if they have been in close contact with someone who has COVID-19

 Exposure Notification Tools